rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: visit_id

+      The identifier of the visit which submitted the credential information.

       :nullable: False
       :foreignkey: :db:fld:`visits.id`

    .. db:field:: message_id

+      The identifier of the message which submitted the credential information.

       :nullable: False
       :foreignkey: :db:fld:`messages.id`

    .. db:field:: campaign_id

+      The identifier campaign the information was collected as a part of.

       :nullable: False
       :foreignkey: :db:fld:`campaigns.id`

    .. db:field:: username

+      The username submitted by the target.

       :nullable: True
       :type: String

    .. db:field:: password

+      The password submitted by the target.

       :nullable: True
       :type: String

    .. db:field:: mfa_token

+      The multi-factor authentication (MFA) token submitted by the target.
+This may, for example be a Time-Based One-Time Password (TOTP) code.

       :nullable: True
       :type: String

    .. db:field:: submitted

+      The time at which the credential information was submitted.

       :nullable: True
       :type: DateTime

    .. db:field:: regex_validated

+      Whether or not the fields passed validation with the regular expressions defined by the campaign at the time the credentials information was submitted.
+If no validation took place because no regular expressions were defined by the campaign, this field is null.
+If a regular expression for validation was defined for a field that was not submitted, validation fails and this field is false.
+See :py:func:`~validation.validate_credential` for more information.

       :nullable: True
       :type: Boolean